 Rev. Linda Roddis has been serving churches since 1989.
 Her first call was to serve a large congregation of 8000 folks.
 We started ministries with a goal to reach out to all ages.
 The Rockers club, on Wednesdays parents could bring their children ages 3 weeks to 1 year old and seniors came to rock the little ones.
 We developed a children's theater, a community centered Women's Group and a supply library filled with everything from dishes to lawn movers.
 Serving Zion was a joy and helped me become my trueself.

 When I came out, a leader of the Synod asked me to leave the church.
 God reached out to me that day.
 When, I arrived home after being defrocked, on my doorstep was a newsletter from the UCC announcing the ordination of a GLBT minister.
 God called me back into ministry.

 I was given a gift to start a new church called, "Joyful" Our mission was to spread the word that God accepts all people.
 Watching people change, grow, embrace deep acceptance has been my life's mission.
-In 2008, A dear older woman stepped into my office and sai, ""no one will accept my money and my idea" I did, our church did and a Shelter for homeless women started, "Sophia'sWay " In 2015, I had the joy of starting "Welcoming Waters" a church again with the mission to accept all people.
+In 2008, A dear older woman stepped into my office and said, "no one will accept my money and my idea".
+I did and our church did and a Shelter for homeless women started, "Sophia'sWay " In 2015, I had the joy of starting "Welcoming Waters" a church again with the mission to accept all people.

 Now I serve a congregation that has accepted diversity for years.
 In our pews at Eastgate, we have people from different countries, different races, different cultures and different lifestyles and all experience the deep gift of acceptance.
 Come, sit in a community where you know you are loved for who you truly are and watch your anxiety fade and your joy blossom.